Thakshak: Soundtrack

 The music was composed by A. R. Rahman and lyrics penned by Mehboob and Sukhwinder Singh.
 The film marked Rahman's first collaboration with Govind Nihalani.
 Their first collaboration was supposed to be Nihalani's acclaimed 1994 film Drohkaal.
 Rahman signed Drohkaal, but opted out midway after losing his compositions for the film on a computer crash.
-Rahman's soundtrack for Thakshak received positive reviews and was reviewed as one of the highlights of the movie.
 The composition of the song "Jumbalika" was reused from A. R. Rahman's earlier work for a Tamil film En Swasa Kaatre, which was used in episode I Just Wasn't Made for These Times of science fiction TV series Defiance For the soundtrack to the 2001 Tamil film Star, Rahman reused most of his compositions from Thakshak.
+The song "Dheem Ta Dare" was set in Raga Megh (Madhyamavathi), which was later reused as "Thom Karuvil Irunthom".
 The song Rang De from the album was featured in an American film The Accidental Husband.